 On October 20, 1836, Joseph Batt, his wife Barbara, and their children left their homeland in Alsace-Lorraine and departed for America.
 According to historic records the Batt family booked passage on a ship named The Mary Ann.
 The ship set sail on November 11, 1836.
 On November 29th a significant occurrence took place, which had a direct bearing on the establishment of the Shrine of Maria Hilf Zu (the German words for Our Lady Help of Christians) and its subsequent establishment as a parish.
-On that day the ship encountered a trmendous storm of hurricane intensity, and was severly damaged.
-Joseph Batt, a man of deep faith, turned to our Blessed Mother, to safe-guard the voyage of his family.
+On that day the ship encountered a tremendous storm of hurricane intensity, and was severly damaged.
+Joseph Batt, a man of deep faith, turned to our Blessed Mother, to safeguard the voyage of his family.
 He invoked the name of Our Lady Help of Christians, Star of the Sea.
-Mr. Batt made a solemn promise to Our Lady that if he and his family arrived safely in America he would build a chapel in honor of the Blessed Mother of god.
+Mr. Batt made a solemn promise to Our Lady that if he and his family arrived safely in America he would build a chapel in honor of the Blessed Mother of God.
 The storm subsided, and the ship drifted to Ireland, where it was repaired.
 The ship sailed again, and arrived in America on February 2, 1837, Candlemas Day - which is the Feast of the Purification of Mary.

 It took Joseph Batt several years to begin to fulfill his solemn promise.
 This allowed time to establish himself financially, acquire the land, and very importantly to acclimate himself to the American culture and language.
 On July 17, 1852 his promise began to be realized.
 Bishop Timon granted permission for the construction of the Chapel, which was completed in 1853.
-From its very inception the Chapel saw a steady stream of pilgrims coming to venerate the Blessed Mother, The Pilgrimage to the Chapel in Cheektowaga had its origins inspired by the great Alsatian Pilgrimages of the village of Marienthal, Alsace.
+From its very inception the Chapel saw a steady stream of pilgrims coming to venerate the Blessed Mother.
+The Pilgrimage to the Chapel in Cheektowaga had its origins inspired by the great Alsatian Pilgrimages of the village of Marienthal, Alsace.
 At Cheektowaga the first inclination to make the pilgrimage was prompted by the cholera epidemic in 1854.
 Medicine at that time did not have much to offer, so the pilgrims turned to the Blessed Mother for help and protection.
 These pilgrims were primarily Alsatians, Bavarians, Swiss, and Rhinelanders from Cheektowaga, Williamsville and Lancaster.
 Buffalo pilgrims soon joined them in this devotion to Mary.

 In 1854 the Chapel was not yet established as a canonically erected parish.
-The Batt Family were members of Sts.
+The Batt Family were members of SS.
 Peter and Paul in Williamsville.
 In 1864, asking for divine intervention to end the Civil War, Fr.
 Joseph Zoegel, the Williamsville pastor, formally declared the journey to Our Lady Help of Christians Shrine a pilgrimage.

 Pilgrims continued to come to the Chapel, now taking on an international flavor.
 The shrine was most revered by the German, Polish and Italian immigrants.
-It was a sacred place where they offered thansgiving to Our Lady Help of Christians for their own safe passage to America.
+It was a sacred place where they offered thanksgiving to Our Lady Help of Christians for their own safe passage to America.
 Here, too, the afflicted also sought relief from various trials and tribulations.
-In 1894, the Buffalo Courier Express call the Chapel the second Lourdes.
+In 1894, the Buffalo Courier Express called the Chapel the second Lourdes.

 The turn of the century brought trolley service from Buffalo to the Chapel.
 In 1924 the service to Cheektowaga was discontinued.
 Service terminated at the city line.
 This was the beginning of the walking pilgrimage to the Chapel, with the Cheektowaga/Buffalo city line as the starting point.
 Many of the devout faithful walked from all parts of Buffalo.
-The largest recorded pilgrimage tood place on V-J Day (August 15, 1945), which ended World War II.
+The largest recorded pilgrimage took place on V-J Day (August 15, 1945), which ended World War II.
 On this day the line of pilgrims extended along Genesee Street well into downtown Buffalo.

 Our Blessed Mother will not abandon us.
 She is, after all, Our Lady, Help of Christians!